bus710/study_chibios_linux/README.md

 **Check CHIBIOS_ROOT/os/hal/boards/TARGETBOARD/board.h**
 Then get rid of **STM32_HSE_BYPASS** to avtivate your xtal.

+If Eclipse shows redline under **#include "ch.h"**, copy ChibiOS kernel directory to your demo project's directory.
+This should be done before the very first step (Also don't forget Makefile update).

 ## References

 To know more about programming with ChibiOS, visiting its official web-site and forum is recommended.